All Episodes

 Yeah, hey, Rush.

-In this sense, it's you wouldn't probably see a story on FEMA fraud if Bill Clinton were in the White House.
+In this sense, you wouldn't probably see a story on FEMA fraud if Bill Clinton were in the White House.

 Absolutely.

-You probably you probably you wouldn't see it.
+You wouldn't see it.

 I think that's a stretch.